pupilfirst/wd301-scripts/react-app-state/create-project/README.md

   // Dialogue 4: Then we will use useState hook to handle local state for dialog component let [isOpen, setIsOpen] = useState(false)

-  // Dialogue 5: Then we add the openModal function const openModal = () => {
+  // Dialogue 5: Then we add the openModal function.
+If you don't know, Modal and Dialog are almost same thing. const openModal = () => {
     setIsOpen(true)
   }